 - Never leave a burning candle unattended.

 - Keep the wick trimmed to 1/4 inch to experience a bright, clean flame.

 - During the initial burn, be sure to let the wax pool reach the edge of the candle to avoid tunneling.

 - Beeswax burns at a lower melting point, therefore, longer burning times are necessary to enjoy the most of your candle.

 - Be sure to light the wick at the base of where the wick meets the wax.
 This will help to kickstart the cotton wick and also help it to burn smoother.

 - Be sure to set the pillar candles on a plate or holder in a draftless area.

-- If you notice the wick is leaning more towards one side, use a metal instrument such as a screwdriver to help the wick center itself again.
+- If you notice the wick is leaning more towards one side, use a metal instrument such as a wick dipper to help the wick center itself again.
 This will help the candle burn evenly.